Modern Portfolio Theory

 - Invest the equity portion in the most broadly diversified equity market portfolio including not only US stocks, but also foreign stocks.

 Sources of Expected Return

-Hundreds of researchers have since rigorously analyzed Fama and French explanatory variables and in the final analysis provide further evidence to the validity of their original results.
-Based on the papers that support the Fama and French results, most researchers conclude that the size and book-to market effects are real, since they have been observed over several decades in the U.S., and in other countries as well.
+Over time, hundreds of studies have rigorously analyzed the Fama and French explanatory variables, and in the final analysis the Fama and French results have been validated.
+Most researchers conclude that the size, book-to-market and profitability effects are real, since they have been observed over several decades in the U.S. and other countries as well.

 Passively oriented index mutual fund and ETF investment advisors like Cardiff Park Advisors use the tools of Modern Portfolio Theory to build and maintain low-cost, low-turnover investment portfolios that optimize returns for a given level of risk.

 For more information about Cardiff Park Advisors please review our brochure at https://adviserinfo.sec.gov/firm/summary/126752 or visit www.cardiffpark.com